 Although it is not common practice in Ireland for an employer to stipulate in a recruitment and selection policy that it will not hire family members or relatives of current employees, there is no issue legally with doing so.
 There is however always a risk that a candidate refused an interview/employment on this basis may bring a claim under the Employment Equality Acts 1998 – 2011 (the “Equality Acts”).

-The Equality Acts provide that a person may not be discriminated against on grounds of gender, civil status, family status, sexual orientation, religion, age, disability,
+The Equality Acts provide that a person may not be discriminated against on grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race/colour/nationality/ethnic origin or membership of the Traveller community.

 Already a subscriber?